 From a customer's point of view, it's pretty simple.
 Make great tasting pho with good service, and customers will give you their money all day long.
 Make not-so-good pho, and they will go elsewhere.
 On the other hand, from a restaurateur's point of view, it's not as cut and dried.
 There are several complex dynamics going on here within these polls results.
 Here are a few observations that will benefit a restaurant operator:

 - Get chicken and vegan pho going.
 Beef pho may be popular, but if you make your chicken pho and vegan pho as good tasting as your beef pho, you can draw more customers.
 Sure there may be some beef pho crossovers, but the important key here is there will also be a step up of new customer count to your pho restaurant.
 There is definitely room for increased sales, as the market itself already told us that healthier foods are here to stay or become even more important in the future.
 Last time I check, both chicken pho and vegan pho are healthier than beef pho.
-There is no reason why a pho chef cannot make great tasting chicken pho and vegan pho good.
-If they say they can't do it, then I'd say they haven't tried hard enough.
-And if you make good chicken and vegan pho, then more customers will come.
+There is no reason why a pho cook cannot make great tasting chicken pho and vegan pho.
+If they say they can't do it, then I'd say they haven't tried hard enough, or maybe they don't really know how to cook.
+The fact is, if you make good chicken and vegan pho, then more customers will come.

 - Know you pho cost then make good decision.
 If you've cost out your pho food costs properly, you'll see that beef pho costs way more to make and serve than either chicken pho or vegan pho.
 Beef pho ingredients are more costly, and the cooking process is much more complex and time consuming.
 So from a business standpoint, which pho should be promoted if you can make it great tasting?
 Chicken and vegan of course.
 If you can make it by solely offering the best darn chicken and vegan pho in town then more power to you.
 I'm merely advocating great tasting chicken and vegan pho to increase sales and offerings to your customers.
 It's all about profit margins, not just total sales.